 - Emphasize hand hygiene etiquette by all employees at toolbox talks and orientations – lead by example,

-- Ensure that hand washing stations and alcohol base hand sanitizers are on site and available for all workers.
+- Ensure that handwashing stations and alcohol based hand sanitizers are on site and available for all workers.

 - All offices and non-porous tools are sanitized and cleaned regularly.